hinto-janai/festival/daemon/mdbook/src/disk.md

 # Disk
-`festivald` saves all of its files within various "OS" directories, owned by the user running it.
+`festivald` saves all of its files within various "User OS" directories, owned by the user running it.

 You can list all the PATHs on your system with:
 ```bash